daniballester-ai/daniballester-ai/README.md

 </p>

 <p align="left">
 In the academic field, I have taught courses in data architecture, databases, and programming languages.
-Currently, I am focused on machine learning projects at the psychobiology research laboratory at the Federal University of Rio Grande do Norte, where I apply advanced techniques for data analysis and modeling.
+Currently, I am focused on machine learning projects at the psychobiology research laboratory at the Federal University of Rio Grande do Norte.
 </p>

 <br>